redhat-cop/openshift-migration-best-practices/troubleshooting.md

 If your application was quiesced during migration, you should unquiesce it by scaling it back to its initial replica count.

-This can be done manually by editing the deployment primitive (Deployment, DeploymentConfig, etc.) and setting the `spec.replicas` field back to its original, non-zero value:
+This can be done manually by editing the deployment primitive (`Deployment`, `DeploymentConfig`, etc.) and setting the `spec.replicas` field back to its original, non-zero value:

 ```sh
 $ oc edit deployment <deployment_name>